Times of India, 25th Dec 2006

 Natural trees however, come with a host of problems such as the potential for catching fire and causing allergies, besides being fairly expensive.
 Predictably, plastic has taken over, and artificial trees made out PVC are now becoming increasingly popular.
 Artificial trees come in a variety of colours and species and even pre decorated with lights.
 After Christmas they can be neatly packed away for use again the following year.

 In this voyage from a real unsheared tree, originally harvested from the wild, the Christmas tree has come a long way to now being grown like a crop, being pruned to have a perfect conical shape and finally being replaced by a completely unnatural substitute.
 Environmentalists are still debating whether the move to plastic is better or worse for the environment.
 Although artificial trees can be reused again for many years, they are non biodegradable and eventually end up in landfills.
 Natural trees on the other hand, can be only used for a short period but can be recycled into mulch or used as erosion control.
-While the trees are growing they provide habitat for wildlife and also help reduce atmospheric carbon dioxide.
-Unfortunately there is a heavy use of pesticide in the cultivation of these trees and there is now an emerging movement to shift to organically grown Christmas trees.

-However, what is also loosing value gradually, is the deeper symbolism of the tree.
-While there are several layers of spiritual meaning attached to it – the act of inviting a tree into one's life could also be seen simply as that – a reconnection to Nature.
+What is also loosing value gradually, is the deeper symbolism of the tree.
+While there are several layers of spiritual meaning attached to it – the act of inviting a tree into one’s life could also be seen simply as that – a reconnection to Nature.
 Although a man made substitute may be practical and durable, what it can never be is – alive.
 The tradition began at a time when nature was abundant and humans lived with a strong awareness of their dependence on nature.
 In the present time, as urbanization takes us further and further away from our natural roots, the custom of the Christmas tree could become a reminder that we are indeed still very much a part of the natural universe.